techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 41. }

 What is the result if a NullPointerException occurs on line 34?
 (Choose one.)

-a. c
+A. c

-b. a
+B. a

-c. ab
+C. ab

-d. ac
+D. ac
 e.
 bc
 f.
 abc
-Answer: D
+ANSWER: D

 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: